netdata/netdata/collectors/python.d.plugin/mongodb/README.md

   * member (time when last heartbeat was received from replica set member)

 ### prerequisite
-Create a read-only user for the netdata in the admin database.
+Create a read-only user for Netdata in the admin database.

 1. Authenticate as the admin user.